Arcadia-Science/ProteinCartography/README.md

 0. Follow steps 1-3 in the [Quickstart](#quickstart) section above to set up and activate the conda environment.
 1. Set up a [`config.yml`](config.yml) file specifying input and output directories and an analysis name.
 2. Add query protein files in FASTA and PDB format to the input folder.
-    - You can pull down proteins with a UniProt accession number and Alphafold structure using the following command.
+    - You can pull down proteins with a UniProt accession number and AlphaFold structure using the following command.
         Replace {accession} with your UniProt accession (e.g. P24928).
         `python ProteinCartography/fetch_accession.py -a {accession} -o input -f fasta pdb` This saves a FASTA file from UniProt and a PDB file from AlphaFold to the `input/` folder.